smankar/smankar.github.io/_posts/2014-12-10-whose-performance-is-it-anyway.md

 > ".. we've learned that 80% of the time users wait for a web page to load is the responsibility of the frontend."

 Fast Forward to 2014 and the world has been moving towards even more distributed applications.
 Networks are being re-written and there is already a huge momentum behind Internet of Things (IOT).
 Our Application's performance matters and it will do more so in the coming years.
-But If "Load Tests" are the only performance tests for our application, then you have a slim chance of identifying performance issues upfront.
+But If "Load Tests" are the only performance tests for our application, then we have a slim chance of identifying performance issues upfront.
 Server-side performance is important but equally so is the performance of our client-side code, network, infrastructure and even the 3rd party libraries that you use.
 On this journey to understand application performance, I would like to start with some very basic questions:

 ### 1. What really is well performing code?
 The answer to this question lead me to the basics of computer science.
 And I came across some excellent examples in Princeton University's [Analysis of Algorithms](http://introcs.cs.princeton.edu/java/41analysis/).
-So, how do we quantify code performance? well, the easiest measure for the performance of a program is its running time.
-And here's another quote:
+How do we quantify code performance?
+Well, the easiest measure for a program's performance is its "running time".
+And as mentioned in this book:

-> The total running time is determined by two primary factors:
+> The total running time for a program is determined by two primary factors:
 >
 >    1. The cost of executing each statement.
 (A property of the system)
 >    2. The frequency of execution of each statement.
 (A property of the algorithm)

-This means that the performance of code depends as much on the underlying system as its algorithmic efficiency.
+This means that performance of code depends as much on the underlying system as its algorithmic efficiency.
-And really, the underlying system is not mere a single computer.
+And really, the underlying system is not merely a single computer.
 These days, it is made up of complex mix of multi-layered software code sitting on top of a variety of hardware systems which are interconnected via different network mediums.
 And that leads me to the question that has been bugging me for a while..

 ### 2. Whose performance are we are trying to test?